Topos-Theoretic Approaches to Quantum Theory: Canonical Formalism (Semantics)

-We like to think of this space $\Sigma$ as the phase space from classical mechanics\footnote{A physicist might object that we the phase space in clssical mechanics is usually a cotangent bundle of some manifold $Q$ and therefore not compact.
+We would like to think of this space $\Sigma$ as the phase space of classical mechanics\footnote{A physicist might object that the phase space in classical mechanics is usually a cotangent bundle of some manifold $Q$ and therefore not compact.
 The compactness of our space reflects the fact that we started out with a normed algebra of observables.
-This means that we restricted our observables to be bounded functions on our phase space.
+This means that we restricted our observables to be bounded continuous functions on our phase space.
 This is a reasonable thing to do since we only expect our classical physics to be applicable in a relatively small region of space.
-(On large distances general relativistic effects become relevant.)
+(At large distances general relativistic effects become relevant.)
 Similarly, we do not expect classical physics to hold for particles with very high momentum.
 In that domain one would also have to use a theory of relativity.
-One way to think of the relation between our compact phase space $\Sigma$ and the usual space $T^*Q$ from physics is that $C^*(T^*Q,\C)\cong C(\Sigma,\C)$, or equivalently $\Sigma=\mathrm{Max}(C^*(T^*Q,\C))$, where $C^*(\Sigma,\C)$ is the C*-algebra of bounded functions $\Sigma\ra{}\C$.
+One way to think of the relation between our compact phase space $\Sigma$ and the usual space $T^*Q$ from physics is that $C_b(T^*Q,\C)\cong C(\Sigma,\C)$, or equivalently $\Sigma=\mathrm{Max}(C_b(T^*Q,\C))$, where $C_b(T^*Q,\C)$ is the C*-algebra of bounded continuous functions $T^*Q\ra{}\C$.
 Note that this is just the definition of the Stone-\v Cech compactification!
-Since $T^*Q$ is locally compact Hausdorff it embeds in $\Sigma$ as an open subspace (by the unit of the Stone-\v Cech-adjunction). \cite{johsto}} and of $C(\Sigma,\C)$ as the algebra of observables.
-Respecting the duality between states and observables, we should also explain what the geometric analogue of a mixed state is.
+Since $T^*Q$ is locally compact Hausdorff, it embeds in $\Sigma$ as an open subspace (by the unit of the Stone-\v Cech-adjunction). \cite{johsto}} and of $C(\Sigma,\C)$ as the algebra of observables.
+In view of the duality between states and observables, we should also explain what the geometric analogue of a mixed state is.
 The answer is given by a celebrated theorem by Riesz and Markov.
-This brings us back to the situation of states as probability distributions on the phase space that is common in (statistical) classical physics. \begin{theorem}[Riesz-Markov,\cite{strmat}] Let $\Sigma$ be a compact Hausdorff space.
-Then, there is a 1-1 correspondence between states $\omega$ on $C(\Sigma,\C)$ and radon measures\footnote{That is, finite regular measures.} $\mu_\omega$ on $\Sigma$, the correspondence being
+This brings us back to the familiar situation in (statistical) classical physics, where states are probability distributions on phase space. \begin{theorem}[Riesz-Markov,\cite{strmat}] Let $\Sigma$ be a compact Hausdorff space.
+Then there is a one-to-one correspondence between states $\omega$ on $C(\Sigma,\C)$ and Radon probability measures\footnote{That is, finite regular Borel measures of total mass $1$.} $\mu_\omega$ on $\Sigma$, the correspondence being

 \end{theorem}